ozbasarir/minimalApp/README.md

   sudo npm install

-2- Run (I have tried it on plunker and could not reproduce the infinite loop): node minimalApp.js
+2- Run (I have tried it on plunker at http://plnkr.co/edit/DjzQu63eMkKWG2O16PMN and could not reproduce the infinite loop): node minimalApp.js

 3- Request it from your browser.
 Something like: